 Mandelflarn | Almond lace cookies

 My grandmother always included mandelflarn, or almond lace cookies, in her Christmas cookie boxes, and they are so delicious.
 I decided to make them this year even though I remember them being really difficult.
-But it turns out they’re super easy – the only difficult part is shaping them into cylinders, which my grandmother always insisted on, but I skipped that step and am enjoying the flat cookies just as much.
+But it turns out they’re super easy – the only difficult part is shaping them into cylinders, which my grandmother always insisted on, but I sometimes skip that step and enjoy the flat cookies just as much.

-I used this mandelflarn recipe in Norwegian, but this almond lace cookie recipe looks similar and is in English.
+I used this mandelflarn recipe in Norwegian.
 Make sure you only use a small teaspoon of dough per cookie, and give them lots of space on the baking sheet to spread out.
 Oh and keep an eye on them in the oven, as they burn quickly.
 The recipe said to bake for seven minutes, but mine were done in five!

-You will need a special krumkake iron for these, which I agree is not ideal if you’re short on storage, as krumkake irons can really only be used to make krumkaker.
-But the good news is that krumkaker are so delicious you could absolutely make them year round to really get your iron’s worth.
+You will need a special krumkake iron and wooden roller for these, which I agree is not ideal if you’re short on storage, as krumkake irons can really only be used to make krumkaker.
+But the good news is that krumkaker are so tasty you could absolutely make them year round to really get your iron’s worth.